Lebanon Real Estate and Homes For SaleCity

 What is Lebanon known for?

 Lebanon is the county seat of Wilson County.
-For a sleepy southern town thirty miles east of Nashville, Lebanon carries some surprising clout.
-Thanks to its status as the home and headquarters of Cracker Barrell, the 36,000-person town has long enjoyed an outsized business presence.
+For a sleepy southern town 30 miles east of Nashville, Lebanon carries some surprising clout.
+Thanks to its status as the home and headquarters of Cracker Barrel, the 36,000-person town has long enjoyed an outsized business presence.
 Recent years have only strengthened that reputation, as Lebanon is now home to a branch of PFG and America’s only plant for Wonderful Group, a Chinese tile manufacturer.
 These developments have helped forge Lebanon into an economic entity not beholden to Nashville, and its housing market reflects that independent value.
 For those willing to do a little digging, there’s an ideal home for everyone in this secluded suburb punching way above its economic weight class.

 Who is Lebanon a good fit for?

 The family-friendly town of Lebanon hosts many professionals that commute to Nashville and other surrounding areas for work.
 This quaint town offers its residents a quiet setting to raise a family or retire.
 Lebanon offers families more space to spread out, explore nature, and live in a close community with plentiful new construction homes.
 This small city is also a wonderful place for grandparents to host their grandkids.

 Where to eat, hang out and have a good time